CDCgov/phdi/docs/Postmortems/20230504_record_linkage_sql_postmortem.md

 - How can we develop more robust test data to potentially uncover issues like this earlier?

 ## Impact
-5+ hours debugging and implementing solution
+10+ hours debugging and implementing solution for 1-3 engineers

 ## Timeline
 **Time (ET)**|**Event**